richardbiely/gaia-ecs/README.md

 ## Requirements

 Gaia-ECS requires a compiler compatible with C++17.
-Currently, VS2017 and later or equivalent GCC or Clang are supported.
+Currently, VS2017 and later or equivalent GCC or Clang are supported (GCC7 and later and Clang 7 and later are guaranteed to work).

 ## Instalation